Fabbbrrr/ha-world-cup-2026/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-This integration is an independent community project and is not affiliated with FIFA or Football-Data.org.
+This integration is an independent community project.

+It is not affiliated with FIFA, FIFA World Cup, Home Assistant, HACS or Football-Data.org.

 ---

-Created by Adrian Apel
+Created by **Adrian Apel**.